Изображения страниц

 BY WILMER.

-LET not the reader of the GUARDIAN expect a learned critical dissertation, or a formal chapter of a history of English Literature, because we ve placed the name of the second greatest poet of England at the head of our article. just finished reading a brief biography of him, by Professor Pattison of Oxford; and we concluded that a statement of a few facts, and a selection of some passages, together with a few suggestions furnished by the volume, would be worthy a place in these pages.
+LET not the reader of the GUARDIAN expect a learned critical dissertation, or a formal chapter of a history of English Literature, because we have placed the name of the second greatest poet of England at the head of our article.
+We just finished reading a brief biography of him, by Professor Pattison of Oxford; and we concluded that a statement of a few facts, and a selection of some passages, together with a few suggestions furnished by the volume, would be worthy a place in these pages.

-Before proceeding to Milton, we have a word or two to say of his biographer.
-As Prof. Pattison is rector of Lincoln College, it is natural to suppose that he is a very learned man.
-But his learning does not interfere much with the interest of his narrative It is true he uses a good many big words, such aa subjectivity," "epideictic," "diathesis." perfunctory," and some others which could hardly be found in Webster.
+sis." "perfunctory," and some others which could hardly be found in Webster.
 He also uses some Latin quotations, but upon the whole, most persons can understand him.
 Moreover, his style is sprightly and attractive; and he knows how to select those circumstances, and bring out those points which awaken and retain the attention of the reader.
 Another observation to be made is that

 Milton had three wives.
 Between himself and the first there was no congeniality.
 Domestic misery was the result.
 And as it would seem from what our author says, the woman was not alone to blame.
 "The biographer, acquainted with the event, has no difficulty in predicting it, and in saying at this point in his story that Milton might have known better than, with his puritanical connections, to have taken to wife a daughter of a cavalier bouse, to have brought her from a roystering home, frequented by the dissolute officers of the Oxford garrison, to the spare diet and philosophical retirement of a recluse student, and to have looked for sympathy and response for his speculations from an uneducated and frivolous